Photo by Carlin Hara-Crockford, 2024

 During her undergraduate studies in the Bachelor of Music in Performance at QCGU (2018), Lilly attained a number of outstanding achievements.
 These include receiving the Pat Volek Orchestral Training Scholarship, performing the Nielsen Flute Concerto as soloist with the Conservatorium String Orchestra, completing an internship with QSO and multiple performances as Principal Flute with the QCGU Symphony Orchestra.
+She was also selected as a performer for the Michael Cox Flute Symposium in Adelaide in 2018.
 Following the completion of her Bachelor’s degree, Lilly also took part in a side-by-side project of Strauss’ Ariadne auf Naxos with Australia’s leading chamber group, Ensemble Q.

-Outside of playing flute, Lilly enjoys exploring the city, playing tennis and trying various tea-flavoured desserts.
+Outside of playing flute, Lilly enjoys taking photos, playing tennis and trying various tea-flavoured desserts.